Skip to main content

 Option 1: Use Local Files

-1. Copy the xl-cli-yaml-inline folder to the examples folder in your Backstage root directory.
+1. Copy the folders containing your template files to the examples folder in your Backstage root directory.

 - type: file